anon-blue/anon.blue/README.txt

                                t
                      tyuwer1013@163.com
                      Just vent a bit!
-                     And you are not responsible
+                     And you are not responsible for anything.